Colin-b/layabase/README.md

 Features:

 - Audit
-  - Automatic audit support (if layabauth is used, user will be logged as well)
+  - Automatic audit support (if `layabauth` python module is used, user will be logged as well)
 - Rollback
   - Automatic rollback support (when history is activated)
 - History